Quick Answer

 The §1202 gain exclusion is calculated per taxpayer, per issuer.
 The One Big Beautiful Bill Act (OBBBA), signed July 4, 2025, raised the cap to the greater of $15 million or 10x adjusted basis (the basis at original issuance (at least the FMV of any property contributed, per §1202(i)(1))) for QSBS issued after that date (with tiered 50/75/100 percent exclusion at 3/4/5 years of holding).
 Because each non-grantor trust is treated as a separate taxpayer for federal income tax purposes, a founder can — in principle — gift QSBS into several irrevocable non-grantor trusts benefiting different family members, with each trust claiming its own exclusion.
 Five trusts, five exclusions.
 That's stacking.

-Example: A founder with $50M of QSBS gain who holds the stock personally can exclude only $15M, leaving $35M taxable.
-Gifted across five separate non-grantor trusts — each with its own $15M exclusion, for $75M of aggregate capacity, comfortably more than the $50M of gain — potentially all $50M is excluded.
-Stacking therefore shelters an extra $35M of gain.
-Gain above the per-issuer cap is long-term capital gain taxed at up to 20% plus the 3.8% net investment income tax (23.8%), so the federal tax saved here is on the order of $8M, before any state tax.
+Example: A founder with $50M of gain on pre-OBBBA QSBS — stock issued on or before July 4, 2025, so the $10M / 10x cap applies — who holds the stock personally can exclude only $10M, leaving $40M taxable.
+Gifted across five separate non-grantor trusts — each with its own $10M exclusion, for $50M of aggregate capacity — potentially all $50M is excluded.
+Stacking therefore shelters an extra $40M of gain.
+Gain above the per-issuer cap is long-term capital gain taxed at up to 20% plus the 3.8% net investment income tax (23.8%), so the federal tax saved is on the order of $9.5M, before any state tax.
 That's what Treasury is looking at.
+(Stock issued after July 4, 2025 carries the higher $15M cap, but it cannot generate §1202-eligible gain until its third issuance anniversary — mid-2028 at the earliest.
+So the only stacks that can produce excluded gain today are built on $10M-cap stock; structures funded with post-OBBBA stock are planning for exits in 2028 and beyond.)

 What Treasury Actually Said

 Reporting in the Bloomberg Daily Tax Report (May 21, 2026) says Kies told the BakerHostetler audience that investors are "going beyond" the one-trust-per-family-member scenario, and that Treasury is taking a close look at more aggressive structures.
 The OBBBA expanded the §1202 exclusion but did not statutorily address stacking.
 Kies's remarks suggest Treasury may pursue administratively what Congress did not address legislatively — though Treasury's options, scope, and timing all remain to be seen.
-Kies's exact words were not publicly released; Bloomberg reported his remarks secondhand from the conference.
+Kies's exact words were not initially released — Bloomberg reported his remarks secondhand from the conference — but the Wall Street Journal has since put them on the record (see the July update above).

-A note on what this is and isn't: as of this writing, Treasury has not issued any QSBS-specific guidance, notice, or proposed regulation on stacking.
-The signal so far rests on a single secondhand account of Kies's remarks.
+A note on what this is and isn't: as of this update, Treasury still has not issued any QSBS-specific guidance, notice, or proposed regulation on stacking.
+But the signal has strengthened since May: Kies's remarks are now on the record, a second Treasury official has echoed them, and the Wall Street Journal reports guidance is being prepared (see the July update above).
 The §643(f) authority and §199A precedent discussed below are real and on point — but the QSBS-specific campaign is, for now, a signal and not a rule.

 Three pieces of background worth knowing: